 Payments are made via credit card (online or by phone) or by check.

-No, due to the highly interactive nature of ExL courses.
+No, due to the highly interactive nature of Online Program (ExL) courses.

-No, ExL courses are not offered for auditing purposes because of the limited number of spaces available for students.
+No, Online Program (ExL) courses are not offered for auditing purposes because of the limited number of spaces available for students.

 How can I transfer credits from another institution?

 All transfer requests should be submitted to the Registrar, with copies of course syllabi and transcripts (unless the transcripts are already on file).

 (Please note that United Methodist Course of Study classes and life experience are not accepted for academic credit.)

 No, required on-campus hours must be completed in Kentucky or Florida.
 Classes transferred from other schools may reduce the number of hours that may be taken online.

 Must I already have a completed bachelor’s degree before being admitted?